PacificBiosciences/FALCON/examples/readme.md

     user    244m44.322s
     sys     2m7.032s
 ```
-For a better results, one might run quiver twice.
-It is possible to do the whole assembly within one hour (~ 26 + 13 * 2 = 52 minutes).
+For better results, one might run `quiver` twice.
+It is possible to get the whole assembly within one hour (~ 26 + 13 * 2 = 52 minutes).
 With the overhead on setting up, file transfer, etc., one can assembly a bacteria genome in EC2 less than 5 bucks in principle.

 --